aarshio/shopify-frontend-challenge-2021/README.md

 ## Shopify Fall 2021 Front End Challenge
 > Live Demo: https://shoppiez.herokuapp.com/ (it will take some time to load, using free version of heroku)

+A webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.

 ## Features
 - Link sharing
 - Saves user's data (can leave and come back, and user's nomination will be preserved)